IBM/knative101/exercise-5/README.md

   ```

 ### Deploy vnext
 1. We can deploy vnext in the same way as we did with kubectl with the service.yaml configuration file, except this time we'll use knctl.
-By providing knative with the source of our app and the image to push to dockerhub, we'll get an application with a URL we can access.
+By providing Knative with the source of our app and the image to push to dockerhub, we'll get an application with a URL we can access.

 	```
 	knctl deploy \